spatialaudio/python-sounddevice/doc/installation.rst

    python -m pip uninstall sounddevice

-If you want to try the very latest development version of the ``sounddevice`` module, have a look at the section about :doc:`CONTRIBUTING`.
+If you want to try the very latest development version of the ``sounddevice`` module, have a look at the section about :doc:`contributing`.

 If you install the ``sounddevice`` module with ``pip`` on macOS or Windows, the PortAudio_ library will be installed automagically.